 Information and cooperation from both of the student’s natural parents (biological and/or adoptive), regardless of marital status, will be requested as part of the financial aid application process at Notre Dame.

 For first-time students, both the student's natural parents, both custodial parent and noncustodial parent, will complete a CSS Profile at cssprofile.collegeboard.org.
-The parent information is kept secure, and is shared only with the colleges authorized by the student to receive it.
+The parent information is kept separately and securely and visible only to the colleges which the student has authorized to receive it.
 Neither the student nor the custodial parent has access to the noncustodial parent's information unless the noncustodial parent chooses to share his or her password.

 In order for a student to receive maximum financial aid consideration, we ask that the student make every attempt to secure this information.
-In cases where the Noncustodial Profile cannot be completed by the noncustodial parent, please contact the Office of Financial Aid at email@example.com for further guidance.
+In cases where the CSS Profile cannot be completed by the noncustodial parent, please complete the Noncustodial Parent Waiver Petition available in the Applications and Forms section of our website.